madisondaniel/ProjectOne/README.md

 ## Target Users

 The software targets both the providers and the patients.
 This will be a portal of communication for providers to reach out to their patients, and for patients to ask any questions.
-Patients can view their appointment notes, test results, and medication lists.
+Patients can view their appointment notes, test results, medication lists, and billing.

 ## High-Level Goals

-The main goal is to improve the patient experience with better communication.
+The main goal is to overall improve the patient experience with better communication and easier access to test results and billing.